hermeznetwork/contracts/scripts/fe-deploymentTest/readme.md

 In repository root:

-Terminal 1:
-    - `npx buidler node`
+Terminal 1: - `npx hardhat node`

-Terminal 2:
-    - Enter in scripts folder
-    - Edit `.env.example` adding your ethAddress and save it as `.env`
-    - `node deployTest.js`
+Terminal 2: - Enter in scripts folder - Edit `.env.example` adding your ethAddress and save it as `.env` - `node deployTest.js`

 - every time to forge a batch:

   - Enter in scripts folder
   - Edit `.env` adding HERMEZ_ADDRESS from the previous script
   - `node forgeBatch.js`

 - Test some L1Tx:
   - Enter in scripts folder
   - Edit `.env` adding HERMEZ_ADDRESS from the previous script
   - `node forceExit.js` or `node createAccount.js`
 - Test `withdrawalDelayer`
   - Perform a non instant withdraw
   - Advance the `withdrawalDelayer` delay with `node advanceTime.js`
   - Withdraw funds from `withdrawalDelayer`